Community and Environment

 Prior to travelling overseas employees receive Health and Safety inductions as well as project specific training as may be applicable.
 Examples include glacier rescue training, open water and boat safety, and dangerous and wild animal training, to name but a few.
 The majority of field team members have also received wilderness Medical training and Advanced Medicine to aid them in situations where medical assistance may not be readily available and where in the case of an accident on-site team members may need to provide critical initial first aid prior to outside help arriving on the scene.
 The firm’s Health and Safety culture has improved significantly from its inception.

-Initially H&S was a relatively small part of our day to day operations and our overall approach and tended to be reactive to the needs of each project as issues arose.
+Initially Health and Safety was a relatively small part of our day to day operations and our overall approach and tended to be reactive to the needs of each project as issues arose.
 Today the Company includes H&S procedures and frameworks in all of its planning and field activities, with a special emphasis on top-down ownership and responsibility, quality training of all personnel, and risk assessments that go beyond basic regulatory compliance.

 Our employees are encouraged to understand the importance of safety, environment and communities and to act with care and consideration at all times.